 In The Beginning

-Hardy kickstarted his career as a model before landing a part in HBO/BBC miniseries Band of Brothers, which led directly to his film debut, Ridley Scott’s Black Hawk Down.
-The military movie wasn’t his real big, break, however.
+Hardy kickstarted his career as a model before landing a part in HBO/BBC miniseries Band of Brothers, which led directly to his film debut, Ridley Scott’s BLACK HAWK DOWN.
+The military movie was his real big, break.

 Time To Headline

-And then we come to Fury Road.
-This situation is more complicated than it looks, however, as Hardy’s shoot for the fourth Mad Max movie took place mostly in 2012, between shoots for Lawless and Child 44, with some extra shooting later in 2013.
+This situation is more complicated than it looks, however, as Hardy’s shoot for the fourth Mad Max movie took place mostly in 2012, between shoots for LAWLESS and CHILD 44, with some extra shooting later in 2013.

 Regardless, the 2015 release blew the doors off movie theaters.
 Audiences and critics alike responded to writer/director George Miller’s intense and unrelenting vision.
 Hardy and his on-screen partner Charlize Theron didn’t always get along while shooting, but their personal disagreements translated great on screen.